colinlord11/covid/README.md

 ```
 py main.py
 ```
 This will keep running until a slot is found, which will then halt the script and display a notification.

+## It's requesting too fast!
+How do I slow it down?

+You may notice that it doesn't truly wait for the amount of seconds you specified in between each request.
+Each **location** and **priority area** spawns up a new browser session on **FlareSolver**.
+The script only waits in between each request for that browser session.
+Simply increase the value in [search_delay_seconds](https://github.com/qwbarch/scarborough-vaccine-checker/blob/9fd9a4ad8ad9df53c24a42bb9b70a30a13efdc42/main.py#L15) until you feel satisfied.
+Note: I do not recommend leaving the delay at 0, you're asking to be rate limited or potentially banned by their api for abusing it.

 ## Limitations